Human-Oriented-ATP/lean-tactics/README.md

 - `collect_subexprs`.
 Recursively breaks up an expression into all of its subexpressions.
 Useful for syntax-matching.
 - `collect_nat_subexprs`.
 Recursively breaks up an expression into all of its subexpressions.
 Useful for syntax-matching on terms that can be compared with inequalities.
 - `without_quantifiers`.
 Recursively peels all quantifiers from an expression.
 Useful for quotienting.
+- `eq_ignoring_locals`.
+Checks if two expressions are equal, ignoring “holes” filled with local constants or variables.
+Useful for syntax-matching.

 Library-retrieval tactics:
 - `get_thm_decls`.
 Gets all theorems accessible within the current context (with an option to restrict to all theorems relevant to a particular subject area e.g. graph theory).